Ahonanhin/January-Project/README.md

 This app is stil in development as I need to merge its pages.

-Speaking.py takes in voice input and returns answers to the voiced question in a tkinter window Typing.py takes questions written as text and returns typed answers in a tkinter window
+Speaking.py is an app that takes in voice input and returns answers to the voiced question in a tkinter window Typing.py is an app that takes questions written as text and returns typed answers in a tkinter window